 With its Green Central Asia initiative, the Federal Foreign Office intends to support regional integration between the six Central Asian countries concerned with a view to fostering the dialogue on the consequences of climate change and the risks associated with it.
 Germany is pursuing a preventive and stabilising foreign policy in the region and, to this end, is supporting the European Union’s strategy for Central Asia, which was adopted in June 2019.

-A high-level conference is taking place at the Federal Foreign Office in Berlin on 28 January 2020 with the aim of strengthening cooperation in the region as well as the exchange between policy-makers, academia and civil society.
-In addition to Foreign Minister Maas, who is hosting the event, colleagues from Afghanistan, Kazakhstan, Kyrgyzstan, Turkmenistan, Tajikistan and Uzbekistan are taking part in the conference.
-A joint declaration on cooperation in the field of climate and security is to be signed.
+A high-level conference took place at the Federal Foreign Office in Berlin on 28 January 2020 with the aim of strengthening cooperation in the region as well as the exchange between policy-makers, academia and civil society.
+In addition to Foreign Minister Maas, who is hosted the event, colleagues from Afghanistan, Kazakhstan, Kyrgyzstan, Turkmenistan, Tajikistan and Uzbekistan took part in the conference.
+A joint declaration on cooperation in the field of climate and security was signed.

 This includes the spheres of water and glacier protection in particular, energy, biodiversity, land management and agriculture and is to be implemented at national and regional level.
 The aim of the Green Central Asia initiative is to create better access to information and promote academic cooperation in the Central Asian states and Afghanistan during the next four years.
 The concrete implementation of the declaration is to be underpinned by a high-level political dialogue format.

-In addition to the high-level Minister segment, the Green Central Asia conference will also include an exchange with academia and civil society.
+In addition to the high-level Minister segment, the Green Central Asia conference also included an exchange with academia and civil society.
 The cooperation between the different players in Germany and on the ground is one of the explicit goals of the project.
 Its overarching approach is intended to create synergies and bring together expertise from many different areas.
-For more information on the conference and project please click here.
+For more information on the conference and project, please click here.